Ariadne's Tribe: Minoan Spirituality for the Modern World

 Dionysus stands tall, his broad, brown shoulders flexing as he stretches his arms out in a gesture that encompasses the whole crowd with his blessing.
 He wears only a loincloth of purple and gold, the colors the people hung from their houses and temples half a year earlier in celebration of his birth.
 His glossy black curls fall loose to his shoulders, and he smiles at the people.
 His people.
 But then his face goes dark, and he begins to speak the words everyone knows by heart, the tale of his birth at Midwinter and his seclusion in the cave, awaiting the time of emergence into the bright world of Midsummer.
 He speaks of loneliness, of longing, of desire, and holds his hands out, palms up, to show that they are empty – he has not found the one he seeks.

 As he was speaking, the golden entourage made its silent way across the plaza, between the crowd and the stage, until the litter stood just below him.
 Now he stands, empty hands outspread, as the goddess speaks.
 She talks of bringing the rains in the autumn, blessing the crops as they grow through the winter.
-She tells of her harvest-time journey to the Underworld of the Ancestors at Spring Equinox, carrying to them the thanks and blessings of the people for a bountiful crop, and her emergence from that realm as she searches for her lover.
+She tells of her harvest-time journey to the Underworld of the Ancestors at Spring Equinox, carrying to them the thanks and blessings of the people for a bountiful crop, and her search for her lover in the realms between the worlds.
 You know her words by heart; you've heard her speak them every Midsummer since you were a child.

 “The fields lie bare beneath the Sun;